RonAaron61/EMG-ECG_Arduino/README.md

 ![IMG_20230425_203051](https://user-images.githubusercontent.com/105662575/234293371-a444c702-f697-49a7-96c6-6d64cd500c35.jpg)

 ## Code

 The code is basically just read the analog value from arduino. but I make a couple of code for a couple of other function, like smoothing the value, find the peak value, and calculate BPM (for ECG).

+List of Code
+- EMG_basic -> the basic code to read analog input, find the average for smoothing, and find only the peak/upper value
+- EMG_Servo_basic -> same like EMG_basic but it also control servo motor if the signal is above certain threshold
+- ECG_BPM -> same like EMG_Basic but it also calculate the BPM based on every peak R ECG value

 ## Result